 Best time to enjoy the sun

-Although we’d all love to spend every second of the day outside in the sun, this isn’t always the best idea.
-To keep your skin healthy, you should always to try to make the most of the weather before midday, when the sun is at its brightest and hottest.
-If this can’t be helped, always come prepared with plenty of suncream and try to find a spot with shade – especially if you’ve got fair skin!
+Although we’d love to spend every second of the day outside in the sun, this isn’t always the best idea.
+To keep your skin healthy, you should try to make the most of the weather before midday, as this is when the sun is at its brightest and hottest.
+If this can’t be helped, always come prepared with plenty of sun protection and try to find a spot with shade – especially if you’ve got fair skin!

 Soothe the burn

-Sun burn can still happen, even when you’re super-careful.
-To keep your skin nourished and feeling healthy, always treat it to an after sun, preferably one with soothing aloe vera.
+Sunburn can still happen, even when you’re super-careful.
+To keep your skin nourished and feeling healthy, always treat it to an after-sun product, preferably one with soothing aloe vera.

 Ready to enjoy the sun safely?
-Keeping your skin safe 365 days of the year is what’s important and luckily for you we’ve got plenty of suncare options.
-From suncream for your kids to SPF-infused foundation, it’s time to get prepped for the sun.
+Keeping your skin safe 365 days of the year is important and luckily for you, we’ve got plenty of suncare options.
+From sunscreen for your kids to SPF-infused foundation, it’s time to get prepped for the sun.